What’s the smallest number that both 7 and 8 can divide into without leaving a remainder?

 Step 3: The GCD Shortcut

 There’s a formula that works every time: LCM(a, b) = (a × b) ÷ GCD(a, b), where GCD is the greatest common divisor.
-In practice, plugging in: (7 × 8) ÷ 1 = 56.
-For 7 and 8, the GCD is 1 (they share no common factors besides 1).
+Plugging in: (7 × 8) ÷ 1 = 56.
+Day to day, for 7 and 8, the GCD is 1 (they share no common factors besides 1).
 Done.

 Common Mistakes: What Most People Get Wrong